Boot (torture): Spanish boot

 The Spanish boot was an iron casing for the leg and foot.
 Wood or iron wedges were hammered in between the casing and the victim's flesh.
-A similar device, commonly referred to as a shin crusher, squeezed the calf between two curved iron plates, studded with spikes, teeth, and knobs, to fracture the tibia and fibula.
+A similar device, commonly referred to as a shin crusher, squeezed the calf between two curved iron plates, studded with spikes, teeth, or knobs, to fracture the tibia and fibula.

 Primitive forerunners of the archetype can be found dating back as far as a thousand years.
-The first Scottish effort, also referred to as a buskin, made use of a vaguely boot-shaped rawhide garment that was soaked with water, drawn over the foot and lower leg, and bound in place with cords.
-The contraption was slowly heated over a gentle fire, drastically contracting the rawhide and squeezing the foot until the bones were dislocated, though there would not have been sufficient pressure to actually crush the bones of the foot.
-A more progressive variant, found in both the British Isles and France, consisted of a trio of upright wooden boards that splinted around and between the feet, fundamentally identical to the Chinese foot torture known as jiagun, and were tied in place by cords.
-Wedges were hammered between the boards and the feet to dislocate and crush the bones.
+The first Scottish effort, also referred to as a buskin, made use of a boot-shaped rawhide garment that was soaked with water, drawn over the foot and lower leg, and then bound in place with cords.
+The contraption was slowly heated over a gentle fire, drastically contracting the rawhide and squeezing the foot until it dislocated the bones of the foot and ankle, though there would not have been sufficient pressure to actually crush them.

-Even American Indians saw the use of the kittee, a simple wooden machine, resembling a lemon press, within which the bare foot was slowly squeezed.
+A more progressive variant, found in both the British Isles and France, consisted of a trio of upright wooden boards that were splinted around and between the feet, and then tied in place with cords.
+Wedges were then hammered between the boards and the feet to dislocate and crush the bones.
+This was nearly identical to the Chinese torture known as jiagun.
+A similar progressive variant from Ancient India was the kittee, a simple wooden machine resembling a lemon press which slowly crushed the bare foot.